-In the current situation of the COVID-19 pandemic the School of Social Work is supporting students by offering all of its Bachelor of Social Work (BSW) spring term courses online.
+In the current situation of the COVID-19 pandemic the School of Social Work is supporting students by offering all of its Bachelor of Social Work (BSW) courses online.
 These online courses have been in place for several years, typically accessed by part-time students who take some of their BSW courses online.
 These courses have been developed and refined over time, and offer the same academically rigorous and experiential learning experiences as in-person classes.

 (Based on 2017 alumni survey of 2011-2016 BSW graduates)